Rifan-Alghamdi/Electronics-LED-Control-with-3-Buttons/README.md

-# Electronics – LED Control with 3 Buttons
+# LED Control with 3 Buttons
 ![preview](Circuit-in-Tinkercad.png)

 This project demonstrates a basic Arduino circuit in which three push buttons are used to control three LEDs.
 Each button turns its corresponding LED on or off.